 What We Do

-We work with managers on campus and at Lincoln Laboratory to evaluate their academic, research, and administrative processes and identify opportunities for improvement.
+We work with administrative leadership on campus and at Lincoln Laboratory to evaluate their academic, research, and administrative processes and identify opportunities for improvement.
 To that end, we:

 - Perform operational, information technology, financial, and compliance audits and advising.